brycewray/hugo-site/content/posts/2021/11/making-tailwind-jit-work-hugo.md

 .&nbsp;.&nbsp;. and so on down the line.
 The `@import`ed files **above** the first `@tailwind` statement do, indeed, get into the final CSS file.
 Again, anything `@import`ed after that **won't**, so that's why `@layer` is the way to go.[^InterVF]

-[^InterVF]: I should note that the use of the [Inter](https://rsms.me/inter) variable font, which I've more typically used instead of the [Public Sans](https://public-sans.digital.gov/) variable font indicated in these CSS files, is more complicated to configure in this setup compared to a Tailwind JIT setup that doesn't involve the workaround.
+[^InterVF]: For web font users, I should note that the use of the [Inter](https://rsms.me/inter) variable font is more complicated to configure in this setup compared to a Tailwind JIT setup that doesn't involve the workaround.
 This is because **one** Inter variable font file serves for **both** regular and italic/oblique styles, and it takes some extra CSS to make that work correctly with Firefox and Safari where italics/obliques are concerned (Chromium-based browsers have no problem with it).
 The placement of that CSS can be problematic in this particular setup.
-I've made it work, but it's tricky: basically, I `@import`ed the CSS for the Inter font file while putting the Firefox- and Safari-specific CSS in one of the `@layer` statements.
+I've made it work, but it's tricky: basically, I put the CSS for the Inter font file **before** the `@import` statements and the Firefox- and Safari-specific CSS **after** all the `@layer` statements.
 YMMV, as is so often true for CSS.
-For these examples and the Hugo repo using them, I stuck with the Public Sans variable fonts and their considerably less complicated CSS.

 ### Making it work with Hugo Pipes